team-work-tools/team-work-telegram-bot/docs/configuration/glossary.md

 # Glossary

+>[!NOTE]
+> The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED",  "MAY", and "OPTIONAL" in this document and in this repository are to be interpreted as described in [RFC 2119](https://www.rfc-editor.org/rfc/rfc2119) and [RFC 8174](https://www.rfc-editor.org/rfc/rfc8174).

 ## Variables

 - Words in curly brackets are variables.
 Example: {variable}.
-- Variables can be highlighted as inline code.
+- Variables MAY be highlighted as inline code.
   - Format:

     ~~~md